cosmos/sdk-tutorials/academy/xl-cosmjs/multi-msg.md

 )
 ```

-It is also possible to put more than two messages in a single transaction, as long as your raw transaction has fewer bytes than the limit.

 When you create [your own message types in CosmJS](TODO), they have to follow this format and be declared in the same fashion.

 <!-- Not supported at the moment.